Karen Bane, QTT

 • Fundraising Action Plan, Board Retreat, Career Girls

 The founders and board president were shifting the Board from an advisory to an implementer stance.
 A 1-year fundraising action plan became the vehicle for moving the board to being a cohesive team doing priority work to propel the program goals.
 Results: The Founder was thrilled with clearly articulated priorities and every Board-member was committed to lead an initiative aimed at a realistic funding level for agreed upon purposes.

-Managed day to day operations of the partnership of state and federal agencies, scientists, and nonproﬁts working to protect and restore resilient rivers and wetlands in coastal Southern California from Point Conception to the U.S. – Mexico border.
+Managed day to day operations of the partnership of state and federal agencies, scientists, and non-proﬁts working to protect and restore resilient rivers and wetlands in coastal Southern California from Point Conception to the U.S. – Mexico border.
 This work included designing with the state and federal agency co-chairs the annual work ﬂow and agendas for monthly Wetland Managers Group meetings and biannual Directors Group meetings.
-In addition, the Science Advisory Panel’s research agenda was coordinated to inform the policy and funding decisions of member agencies and the design and management practices of project sponsors and wetland professionals.
+Coordinated the Science Advisory Panel’s research agenda to inform the policy and funding decisions of member agencies and the design and management practices of project sponsors and wetland professionals.

-Stewarded state funding to advance resilient conservation in coastal watersheds.
+Stewarded state grant funding to advance resilient conservation in coastal watersheds.
 Nurtured regional collaborations with grantees, government agencies (local, state and federal), research scientists, consultants, non-profits, and residents.
-Southern California projects ranged from tidal wetland restoration programs such as Upper Newport Bay and Tijuana River National Estuary to invasive plant removal programs in river watersheds as well as public access to river corridors and the coastline.
+Southern California projects ranged from tidal wetland restoration programs to invasive plant removal programs in river watersheds as well as public access to river corridors and the coastline.